ImagineMenlo is a membership-funded non-profit organization. We have not accepted money from any businesses or other groups.

 Our Steering Committee includes the following members:

 Bob McGrew first came to the Bay Area to go to Stanford in 1998, where he earned his B.S. and M.S in computer science.
-Bob left the Stanford PhD program to join Palantir Technologies in 2005 as an early engineer and led various aspects of product development at Palantir for ten years.
-After living in a number of cities on the Peninsula, he is proud to call Menlo Park home, and enjoys living in Vintage Oaks with his wife and two young children.
+Bob is an engineer and researcher at OpenAI, a non-profit organization researching artificial intelligence.
+Before that, he led various aspect of product development at Palantir Technologies for ten years.
+After living in a number of cities on the Peninsula, he is proud to call Menlo Park home, and enjoys living in Vintage Oaks with his wife and three young children.
 He is excited about the possibilities for walkable downtown areas in Menlo Park.

 Camille Kennedy is no stranger to great neighborhoods and walkable cities.
 Originally from New York, Camille moved around the country, attending college in Oberlin, Ohio, and graduate school in Cambridge, Massachusetts for a Masters in Urban Planning at Harvard.
 She finally landed in Silicon Valley to start both her career and family.
 After several years as a stay at home mom, Camille has moved from working at urban planning firms to become the Executive Director at Random Acts of Flowers Silicon Valley (RAF).
 Camille's hope for the future of Menlo Park is to see its residents choose the future over the past and invest in building a City that is as fun as it is diverse!